-The RFS has broad, bipartisan support in Congress, and has injected much-needed competition into the market, ensuring that homegrown fuels can reach consumers at the gas pump since its authorization under the Energy Policy Act of 2005 and expansion under the Energy Independence and Security Act of 2007.
+The RFS has broad, bipartisan support in Congress and among state leaders.
+It has injected much-needed competition into the market, ensuring that homegrown fuels can reach consumers at the fuel pump since its enactment under the Energy Policy Act of 2005 and expansion under the Energy Independence and Security Act of 2007.

 Create jobs and grow the U.S. economy

-Thanks to the RFS, ethanol is now blended into 97 percent of our fuel supply, and production of homegrown biofuels supports economic growth across the heartland.
-In fact, America is a global leader in ethanol production, an industry that supports over 339,000 U.S. jobs and drives nearly $41.2 billion in economic activity.
+Thanks to the RFS, ethanol is now blended into 98 percent of our fuel supply, and production of homegrown biofuels supports economic growth across the heartland.
+In fact, America is a global leader in ethanol production, an industry that supports over 365,000 U.S. jobs and added nearly $44.4 billion to the nation’s gross domestic product.

 Protect the environment & our air

 Ethanol is an earth-friendly biofuel that reduces greenhouse gas emissions by an average of 39 percent, according to the U.S. Department of Agriculture, and this percentage continues to increase with ongoing innovations in technology.
 Ethanol also protects our health by displacing toxic chemicals in gasoline associated with groundwater contamination, smog, asthma, and cancer.